dbharbin/TrustedFirmware-OpenCI-Users-Guide/README.md

 1. Run "parted /dev/<diskID>
 1. mklabel msdos
 1. mkpart
-primary
+   a. primary
-fat16
+   a. fat16
+   a.
 1M
+   a.
 2G
-exit parted
+1. exit parted
-mkfs.fat16 /dev/<diskID> -n JUNO<details>
+1. mkfs.fat16 /dev/<diskID> -n JUNO<details>
-Download the recovery image from a health check
-Unpack and copy contents to SD card.
+1. Download the recovery image from a health check 1.Unpack and copy contents to SD card.
-Put a new card in a Juno device and run a health check.
+1. Put a new card in a Juno device and run a health check.
 It might have umount issues on the first try.
 If so, try again.

-MPS2
+## MPS2

 More details in Collaborate page: https://collaborate.linaro.org/display/CTT/MPS2 Peripherals
 Serial: Connected to serial console or usb serial connected to host.